devbymak/plugins/packages/plugin-background-removal-web/README.md

 ## Usage

-Adding the plugin to CE.SDK will automatically add a background removal canvas menu entry for every block with an image fill.
+Adding the plugin to CE.SDK will automatically register a background removal canvas menu component that can be rendered for every block with an image fill.
+To automatically add this button to the canvas menu, please use the `locations` configuration option.

 ```typescript
 import CreativeEditorSDK from '@cesdk/cesdk-js';